kaganince1/bigquerysandbox/README.md

 I use 100.000 datas from movies.csv.
 To get datas <a>https://grouplens.org/datasets/movielens/</a>

-If you want to run app, you need to change directory <strong>System.Environment.SetEnvironmentVariable("GOOGLE_APPLICATION_CREDENTIALS", "D:/İndirilenler/key.json");</strong> from this line for every event function.
+If you want to run app, you need to change directory of key.json <strong>System.Environment.SetEnvironmentVariable("GOOGLE_APPLICATION_CREDENTIALS", "D:/İndirilenler/key.json");</strong> from this line for every event function.